-What does it mean when a product is referred to or labeled as FSC Certified?
+What does it mean when a product, like decking or outdoor patio furniture, is referred to or labeled as FSC Certified?
 The Forest Stewardship Council (FSC), is a non-profit organization that sets certain high standards to make sure that forestry is practiced in an environmentally responsible and socially beneficial manner.
-If a product, like a piece of tropical hardwood patio furniture, is labeled as "FSC Certified," it means that the wood used in the piece and the manufacturer that made it met the requirements of the Forest Stewardship Council.
+If a product, like a piece of tropical hardwood patio furniture, is labeled as "FSC Certified," it means that the wood used in the product and the manufacturer that made it met the requirements of the Forest Stewardship Council.

 The FSC certification is considered the "gold standard" designation for wood harvested from forests that are responsibly managed, socially beneficial, environmentally conscious, and economically viable.